-- > Strengthen the fight against organized crime; - " Guarantee accountability and oversight of the law enforcement agencies.
+" Strengthen the fight against organized crime;

+" Guarantee accountability and oversight of the law enforcement agencies.

-PREPARED BY DRI
+\checkmark Regarding the interim report and the recommendations of the European Commission, the chairman of the ruling party, Irakli Kobakhidze, stated that the ruling party will have consultations, and based on this, work will continue to approximate our legislation to the recommendations of MONEYVAL;

-- ✓ The parliamentary working group conducted an overview and assessment of the situation regarding the fight against organized crime and held 8 closed meetings; - As a result of the working group meeting, the Defence and Security Committee adopted the document containing 76 specific steps that need to be taken and responsible bodies and timelines for their fulfillment have been determined: - The document covers organized criminal groups, trafficking and money laundering, cyber and drug crimes, financing of terrorism, etc. - Parliament adopted the Action Plan for combating organized crime 2022-2024; - The working group didn't discuss the amendments to the Parliament's rules of procedure on the strengthening of the accountability and oversight of the law enforcement agencies, with the argument that the work has been done under the second priority. - The Defense and Security Committee of the Parliament does not give the parliamentary opposition the opportunity to fully participate in the work of the committee and doesn't provide information to the representatives of the parliamentary opposition about the visits to the agencies of the defense and security sector.
+\checkmark The parliamentary working group conducted an overview and assessment of the situation regarding the fight against organized crime and held eight closed meetings;

+✓ As a result of the working group meeting, the Defence and Security Committee adopted the document containing 76 specific steps that need to be taken, and responsible bodies and timelines for their fulfilment have been determined.
+The document covers organized criminal groups, trafficking and money laundering, cyber and drug crimes, financing of terrorism, etc.

+\checkmark Parliament adopted the Action Plan for Combating Organized Crime 2022-2024;

+✓ Parliament of Georgia adopted legislative amendments to the "Law on organizing lotteries, games of chance and other prize games", "Law on facilitating the prevention of money laundering and the financing of terrorism", and other legislative acts in order to address the deficiencies identified in the MONEYVAL fifth round evaluation report on Georgia

+X According to the MONEYVAL follow-up report on Georgia regarding technical compliance published in November 2022, Georgia is fully compliant with 6, largely compliant with 22, partially compliant with 11 and not compliant with one recommendation;

+X The working group didn't discuss the amendments to the Parliament's rules of procedure on the strengthening of the accountability and oversight of the law enforcement agencies, with the argument that the work has been done under the second priority.

+X The Defense and Security Committee of the Parliament does not allow the parliamentary opposition to participate in the work of the committee fully and doesn't provide information to the representatives of the parliamentary opposition about the visits to the agencies of the defence and security sector;

+X Annual Report of the State Security Service of Georgia was presented to the Parliament by the Deputy Head of the State Security Service instead of the Head of the Service, which violates the Rules of Procedures.
+The Report is superficial and doesn't provide the members of the Parliament with necessary information about the activities of the state security service.

-- !
-The working group didn't discuss the issue of accountability and oversight of the law enforcement agencies; - !
-Two CSOs suspended their participation in the working process due to the discriminatory decision against ISFED; - !
-Recommendations regarding the trust group at the Defence and Security Committee presented by the NGOs (DRI) have not been taken into account; - !
-The protocols of the working group meetings are not publicly accessible; - !
-Guaranteeing accountability and oversight of the law enforcement agencies remains an open issue. - !
-"Trust Group" still does not have a fifth member from the parliamentary minority quota; On the other hand, the "Trust Group" is not accountable to the parliament; The parliamentary opposition does not have the right to summon the head of the state security service and the general prosecutor to the committee meeting; The representatives of the law enforcement agencies respond with delay or incompletely to the questions of the parliamentary opposition; Despite the obligation according to the Rules of Procedure on mandatory attendance at the committee meetings, the Minister of Internal Affairs does not attend the meetings of the Defense and Security Committee.
+!
+The working group didn't discuss the issue of accountability and oversight of law enforcement agencies;

+!
+Two CSOs suspended their participation in the working process due to the discriminatory decision against ISFED;

+!
+Recommendations regarding the trust group at the Defence and Security Committee presented by the NGOs (DRI) have not been taken into account;

+!
+The protocols of the working group meetings are not publicly accessible;

+!
+Guaranteeing accountability and oversight of law enforcement agencies remains an open issue.

+!"Trust Group" still does not have a fifth member from the parliamentary minority quota.
+On the other hand, the "Trust Group" is not accountable to the Parliament.
+The parliamentary opposition does not have the right to summon the head of the state security service and the general prosecutor to the committee meeting;

+!
+Part of MONEYVAL's recommendations remains to be implemented by the government

+!
+The representatives of the law enforcement agencies respond with delay or incompletely to the questions of the parliamentary opposition;

+!
+Despite the obligation according to the Rules of Procedure on mandatory attendance at the committee meetings, the Ministers of Internal Affairs and Defence of Georgia do not attend the Defence and Security Committee meetings.

-MEDIA
+PRIORITY N7: MEDIA

-PREPARED BY GDI